 What security is there in halls?

 All halls have either staff on duty around the clock or a 24-hour on-call service.
-All halls have CCTV and access codes for additional safety and security.
+All halls have CCTV and access codes/door entry systems for additional safety and security.
 DMU’s university security are also available 24/7, they can be contacted at any time on 0116 257 7642.
 Put the number in your mobile so that you will always have it with you in case you need it.

 Where does my post go?

-All halls have secure postal boxes or mail is delivered direct to the house by the Royal Mail.
-Most halls also have a parcel collection service.
+All halls have secure postal boxes, at Waterway Gardens mail is delivered direct to the house.
+Halls also have a parcel collection service.
 You will be informed of arrangements in each hall for collection of post.

 Is there accommodation for disabled students?

 A limited amount of accommodation is available for disabled students; we encourage all students who feel that they have disability that may affect them in their studies or their accommodation to declare their needs to the university.
 Students should initially make contact with the Disability Advice and Support team so that your needs can be identified early in the process.
 If necessary, the DAS team will then make a referral to the Accommodation Office informing us of your accommodation requirements.